joestubbs/coe379L-sp24/docs/unit02/linear_regression.rst

 .. note::

    The discussion above ignores a lot of details.
 In practice, a number of additional issues come up.
-   Moreover, there is the matter of how to actually fund the zeros of a differentiable function.
+   Moreover, there is the matter of how to actually find the zeros of a differentiable function.
 If you are interested, the Gradient Decent algorithm is a general purpose optimization algorithm for finding the minimum of a differential function.
 We may provide some details of the Gradient Decent algorithm later in the semester, time permitting.